Multimedia

 Multimedia can be recorded for playback on computers, laptops, smartphones, and other electronic devices.
 In the early years of multimedia, the term "rich media" was synonymous with interactive multimedia.
 Over time, hypermedia extensions brought multimedia to the World Wide Web, and streaming services became more common.

 Terminology

-The term multimedia was coined by singer and artist Bob Goldstein (later 'Bobb Goldsteinn') to promote the July 1966 opening of his "Lightworks at L'Oursin" show in Southampton, New York, Long Island.
-Goldstein was perhaps aware of an American artist named Dick Higgins, who had two years previously discussed a new approach to art-making he called "intermedia".
+The term multimedia was originally coined by singer and artist Bob Goldstein (later 'Bobb Goldsteinn') to promote the July 1966 opening of his "Lightworks at L'Oursin" show in Southampton, New York, Long Island.
+Goldstein was perhaps aware of an American artist named Dick Higgins, who had previously discussed a new approach to art-making which he called "intermedia".

 On August 10, 1966, Richard Albarino of Variety borrowed the terminology, reporting: "Brainchild of song scribe-comic Bob ('Washington Square') Goldstein, the 'Lightworks' is the latest multi-media music-cum-visuals to debut as discothèque fare."
-Two years later, in 1968, the term "multimedia" was re-appropriated to describe the work of a political consultant, David Sawyer, the husband of Iris Sawyer—one of Goldstein's producers at L'Oursin.
+Two years later, in 1968, the term "multimedia" was re-appropriated to describe the work of a political consultant, David Sawyer, husband of Iris Sawyer—one of Goldstein's producers at L'Oursin.